andregri/docker-compose-grafana/README.md

 max(100 - ((node_filesystem_avail_bytes * 100) / node_filesystem_size_bytes)) by (instance)
 ```

+# Metrics from custom jobs

-## Add a db to Grafana data sources to monitor custom data
+## Grafana: Add a MySQL data sources

 You can add a data source connected to your db.